whitedevil1026/whitedevil1026.github.io/_tabs/about.md

 🎯 Ranked Top 50 in TCS HackQuest Season 9, powered by caffeine, curiosity, and a love for digging deep into systems.

-🛡️ CEH v12 Certified, always exploring both the red and blue sides of the cyber battlefield.
+🛡️ CEH v12 Certified, with a growing arsenal of TryHackMe achievements:
+ • Pre-Security
+ • Introduction to Cyber Security
+ • Advent of Cyber 2022

 👾 CTFs, real-world attack simulations, and years of organizing cyber events have sharpened my skills—and my hunger to learn more.